 The Department of Health and Human Services (HHS) has coordinated with Eli Lilly and Company to facilitate the transition from the government supply to the commercially available supply to avoid a disruption in the drug’s availability.

-Lilly made the product commercially available for purchase Aug.
+Lilly made the product commercially available for purchase the week of Aug.
 15, through a sole distributor, AmerisourceBergen.
 The distributor sells bebtelovimab to licensed and approved customers, including hospitals, infusion centers, long-term care facilities, and clinics, but not retail pharmacies.

 HHS stressed that sites with an excess of the government-supplied drug should prioritize its use for uninsured patients and use the commercially available supply for those with Medicare, Medicaid, and private insurance.